stormbeard/thesis/proposal/proposal.md

 set of k elements whose probability of being included with the set is proportional to their weights.

-### Weighted Random Selection Alternatives

-I will also explore various ways to use the fitness values for very large sets of disks.
-For example, when it's not feasible to perform a linear or logarithmic selection from the set of disks, we can select some number of disks that match our criteria and choose the disk with the largest fitness value.
-This can be compared with the performance of the weighted sampling algorithms.
+### Alternative Sampling Methods

+I will also explore the two-choice method introduced by Azar et. al. [19] for and its effect on very large sets of disks.
+The two-choice method in this proposed work can be summarized as selecting two disks at random from the set of all possible disks and considering the higher fitness chosen disk.
+If we treat the NDFS replica placement problem as a balls and bins model (where the balls are data replicas and bins are nodes chosen for placement), it is known that with high probability, the maximum number of replicas placed on each node is approximately log(n)/log(log(n)).
+Azar et.  al. showed that use of the two-choice method can reduce the maximum number of replicas placed on each node is log(log(n))/log(2).

+This selection method is ideal in two scenarios:

+1) When there are too many disks to perform a linear or logarithmic selection for performance reasons.

+2) When one would like to avoid herding behaviors inevitably found in heavily utilized clusters that add new nodes.

 Testing and Benchmarks
 ======================